DataDog/hiring-engineers/answers.md

 - poor education
 - high crime

-We can use Datadog to monitor all these scenarios in a dashboard and trigger alerts.
+One difficult part that I foresee is figuring out how to read the metrics that the game internally tracks.
+After hooking up all the metrics, we can use Datadog to monitor all these scenarios in a dashboard and trigger alerts.

 - When the city's monthly revenue is close or below the expenses of the city, trigger a warning; when it is dire, trigger an alert
 - When a power plant's condition depreciates below 70%, trigger an alert to replace the power plant.
 (Very important for nuclear power plants)